-“I’m here to see Penny,” The young woman repeated, her voice firm this time.
+“I’m here to see Penny,” the young woman repeated, her voice firm this time.

-“Lighten up, honey,” The young man whispered into his companion’s ear.
+“Lighten up, honey,” the young man whispered into his companion’s ear.
 Then he turned to Chun and Rainie.
 “We’ll just wait over there.”

-As the young man directed the young woman to the longue chairs nearby, Chun exchanged a look with Rainie.
+As the young man directed the young woman to the lounge chairs nearby, Chun exchanged a look with Rainie.
 Yet it wasn’t long before he offered to go get some beverage for them while Rainie tended to the front area.

-After Chun was gone and Rainie went back to her current tasks, Enson walked out and spotted the couple sitting by the longue chairs.
+After Chun was gone and Rainie went back to her current tasks, Enson walked out and spotted the couple sitting by the lounge chairs.
 His expression reflected of surprise as he stopped in his tracks.
 Yet his hesitation was brief, because he quickly approached the couple and flashed on his sincere smile.
 The couple got up from their place and shook Enson’s hand before addressing him in an informal manner.
 That had caught Rainie’s attention slightly, because she snapped her head up to watch their interactions before returning to her typing tasks.

 “What brought you two here today?”
 Enson asked, settling down at a chair next to the young man.

-“Visiting Penny,” The young man answered, his smile sunshine like how it had been from the start.
+“Visiting Penny,” the young man answered, his smile sunshine like how it had been from the start.

 Enson turned his attention toward the young woman at this point.
 “Is this about Wallace?”

-Enson had lowered his voice on purpose so Rainie wasn’t able to hear him like before.
+Enson had lowered his voice on purpose, so Rainie wasn’t able to hear him like before.
 Yet Chun had heard him because Chun had returned with water for the recently arrived guests.
 In fact, Chun almost spilled the water glasses in his hands if he wasn’t careful.
 He quickly distributed the glasses before nodding and backing away from the scene.
 Although he had done it slowly, waiting for Enson to continue.
 Yet it was like Enson knew Chun’s motive, so he turned his attention to Chun, indicating that Chun should leave them alone for the time being.

-“You knew?”
-The young woman asked at that moment, staring at Enson with much suspicion in her eyes.
+“You knew?” the young woman asked at that moment, staring at Enson with much suspicion in her eyes.

 Enson nodded.
 “Just recently.”